GLOBAL MARKETS-Stocks stalled as oil fuels inflation nerves

 The carmaker, which has been the poster-stock of equities' thumping rally from pandemic lows, suffered its sharpest share price fall in 14 months on Tuesday as traders brace for a possible sale from company chief Elon Musk.

-Gold and bitcoin have been the primary beneficiaries of the market turbulence, with gold XAU= up 3.5% in a week to $1,829 an ounce and bitcoin BTC=BTSP hovering at $67,267 after hitting a record peak of $68,564 a day ago.
+Gold and bitcoin have been the primary beneficiaries of the market turbulence, with gold XAU= up about 3.5% in a week to $1,826 an ounce and bitcoin BTC=BTSP hovering at $66,400 after hitting a record of $68,564 a day ago.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh